-- Home Innovations has reported that, as of mid 2015, sales of granite and stone kitchen sinks were increasing at a more rapid rate than sales of any other type of sink material.
+- Home Innovations has reported that, sales of granite and stone kitchen sinks were increasing at a more rapid rate than sales of any other type of sink material.
 It’s worth noting that this organization reports statistics relating to construction of new homes.
-We interpret this to mean that strong sales of granite sinks in 2015 is likely to result in a proliferation of new homes on the market featuring granite sinks in 2016.
+We interpret this to mean that strong sales of granite sinks last year is likely to result in a proliferation of new homes on the market featuring granite sinks this year.

 33. Single Basin Kitchen Sinks

-- In 2016, we’re witnessing a comeback in demand for the single basin kitchen sink.
-Home Innovation reports that SFD installations for this style of sink have been steadily increasing over the past decade, having climbed to 20% up from 5% by mid 2015.
+- This year, we’re witnessing a comeback in demand for the single basin kitchen sink.
+Home Innovation reports that SFD installations for this style of sink have been steadily increasing over the past decade, having climbed to 20% up from 5% by mid last year.

 34. Enameled Cast Iron Kitchen Sinks